 The name was chosen to honour Sir Francis Bond Head (1839-1919) who was a soldier in the British Army, world traveler, prolific author and Lieutenant-Governor of Upper Canada.
-Two other notable people from Bond Head are Sir William Osler "the father of modern medicine" and Sir William Mulock, a lawyer, businessman, farmer, politician, judge and philanthropist.
+Two other notable people from Bond Head are Sir William Osler, known as "the father of modern medicine", and Sir William Mulock, a lawyer, businessman, farmer, politician, judge and philanthropist.

 Bond Head is considered one of the oldest hamlets in Simcoe County, celebrating its 175th anniversary in 2012.
 Its recorded history dates back to the 1820s, with early settlers arriving from Ireland and Britain.
-It provided a robust style of life, providing the services of blacksmiths, harness makers, wagon makers, stores, inns, mills and churches.
-Also, it boasted of having many organizations and clubs to provide residents with entertainment and activities.
-Old Plank Road connected Bond Head to Bradford, and in 1851 it became the first surfaced road in the County.
+A robust style of life was afforded by the many services including blacksmiths, harness makers, wagon makers, stores, inns, mills and churches.
+Furthermore, Bond Head offered residents many opportunities for entertainment and social activities, with numerous local organizations and clubs.
+The Old Plank Road connected Bond Head to Bradford, and in 1851 it became the first surfaced road in the County.

-Bond Head currently boasts more than 40 buildings over 100 years old, and several over 150 years old.
-Many are still in use and in excellent condition.
+Today Bond Head has more than 40 buildings that are over 100 years old, and several over 150 years old.
+Many are still in use and in excellent condition

 main street Bond Head circa 1880

 About Heritage Conservation Districts

 Heritage Conservation Districts recognize the collective heritage value of areas and neighbourhoods that have common threads such as architecture, era, neighbourhood design and development.

 Municipalities can identify and preserve areas and neighbourhoods with unique heritage character.
 This is done by creating a Heritage District Plan under Part V of the